saif-github/Embedded-Resources/README.md

 # Embedded-Resources
-These resources helped me understand the Embedded systems.This is best of my knowledge
+These resources are basic to kick start on Embedde systems. only for Beginners.